 Amy served as a law clerk to the Honorable Anthony J. Scirica of the United States Court of Appeals for the Third Circuit from 2013 to 2014 and the Honorable Richard D. Bennett of the United States District Court for the District of Maryland from 2012 to 2013.

-She received a Bachelor of Arts degree in English with honors from the University of Pennsylvania in 2009.
+Amy earned her law degree with honors from University of Michigan Law School, where she served as Editor-in-Chief of the Michigan Law Review.
+She received a Bachelor of Arts degree in English with honors from the University of Pennsylvania.

 Discarding the North Dakota Dictum: An Argument for Strict Scrutiny of the Three-Tier Distribution System, 110 Mich.
 L. Rev. 819 (2012)